breeatoomey/newity-case-study/README.md

 To preserve variation in the data, `REFERENCE_NOW` is set to `2026-01-30` (one day after the most recent application) in `src/lib/derived.ts`.
 In production this would be `new Date()`.
 The current state: **56 of 60 applications stalled, 4 on-track.**

-This is a deliberate trade-off.
-See the demo video and `scope-doc.md` for the full reasoning.
+This is a deliberate trade-off — the alternatives (moving the reference forward, building a date picker) either flatten the demo to a 60/60 stalled rate or introduce scope creep against V1.
+The current anchor is the earliest coherent one that preserves variation.

 ---